OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Now you should have an OpenNebula cloud up and running with at least one virtualization node.
 The next step is, if needed, to perform the integration of OpenNebula with your infrastructure platform and define the configuration of its components.
 When using the vCenter driver, no additional integration is required because the interaction with the underlying networking, storage and compute infrastructure is performed through vCenter.

-However when using KVM, in the open cloud architecture, OpenNebula directly manages the hypervisor, networking and storage platforms, and you may need additional configuration:
+However when using KVM or LXD, in the open cloud architecture, OpenNebula directly manages the hypervisor, networking and storage platforms, and you may need additional configuration:

 -  **Networking setup** with :ref:`802.1Q VLANs <hm-vlan>`, :ref:`ebtables <ebtables>`, :ref:`Open vSwitch <openvswitch>` or :ref:`VXLAN <vxlan>`.